christinegaribian/Nightscapes/README.md

 ```

 ### **Discover**
-The Discover Page displays random photos for the user to peruse.
+The Discover Page displays a gallery of photos from Nightscapes for the user to peruse.
 The
  Justified Gallery package allows the images to be dynamically reordered
  and resized.